Money10-Lux/Login-Signup-/README.md

 # Setup Instructions
 1. Configure the Database
-   There is .sql file, impoert it to mysql xammp
+   There is matatu.sql file, impoert it to mysql xammp
 2. Deploy to a Web Server
    Place the project folder in your web server’s root directory (e.g., htdocs for XAMPP).
    Start your web server and MySQL service.